 In this course, we will explore the unique leadership skills, organizational attributes, environmental constraints, accountability, and ethical demands of working in the governmental and non-profit sectors.
 The trillion-dollar non-profit sector includes education, research, healthcare, art, culture, religion, communications, social welfare and services, advocacy, legal services, international assistance, foundations, and professional and trade associations.
 Students will be challenged to assess their theories of non-profit accountability and excellence while confronting critical issues facing the sector.
-Students will also explore the situational dynamics of working directly for the government from the perspectives of accountability, public policy analysis techniques, intergovernmental relations, and leadership in conducting the people's business.
+Students will also explore the situational dynamics of working directly for the governmental relations, and leadership in conducting the people's business.